-The news story is not always the product.
+The news story is only sometimes the product.
 Sometimes, the founder of the company is the story.
 The Towson Watch Company, founded by Spencer Shattuck, fits this PR model.

-While the limited series watches received top-of-screen attention from trade publications like Hodinkee and The Time Bum, Pop Culture PR’s mission was also to generate brand name media attention outside of top watch trades.
+While the limited series watches received top-of-screen attention from trade publications like Hodinkee and The Time Bum, Pop Culture PR’s mission was to generate brand-name media attention outside top watch trades.

 What was the story that helped to land such prestigious media attention?
-The origin story involved a CEO who had actually started at the same company as a 14-year-old Intern, ten years prior to actually owning the company.
-Everybody loves a story about a young person finding their passion and taking the steps to achieve their goals at such an early age.
+The origin story involved a CEO who had started at the same company as a 14-year-old Intern ten years before owning the company.
+Everybody loves a story about a young person finding their passion and taking steps to achieve their goals at such an early age.

 Here’s a sample of how the media was approached:

-“If Spencer Shattuck learned anything in his first twenty-three years, it’s that it’s never too early to find your passion.
-It’s a lesson he learned from his father early on: “My father told me: ‘Choose a job you love, and you’ll never have to work a day in your life,’” said Shattuck.
-“You need to listen to your calling, your passion, and pursue it.”
+“If Spencer Shattuck learned anything in his first twenty-three years, it’s never too early to find your passion.
+He learned a lesson from his father early on: “My father told me: ‘Choose a job you love, and you’ll never have to work a day in your life,’” said Shattuck.
+“You need to listen to your calling and passion and pursue it.”

-By 10th grade, he found himself generating $500k in annual revenue at his own company, SSA Luxuries.”
+By 10th grade, he generated $500k in annual revenue at his own company, SSA Luxuries.”